 It was shortlisted for the Miles Franklin Award and the Man Booker Prize and longlisted for the IMPAC Dublin prize.

-As well as Australasia, it has been published in the UK, Canada and the US, and in translation in France, Spain, Slovenia, Germany, Israel, Taiwan, Italy, the Netherlands, Poland, Greece, Bulgaria, the People's Republic of China, Norway and Portugal.
+As well as Australasia, it has been published in the UK, Canada and the US, and in translation in France, Spain, Slovenia, Germany, Italy, the Netherlands, Poland, Greece, Bulgaria, the People's Republic of China, Taiwan, Norway, Israel and Portugal.

 The Secret River is published in Australia by Text Publishing, textpublishing.com.au.
 It's available as an ebook and a pbook.